hiroshimamiya/EPIB685/README.md

 **Length**: The critique should be about 2 pages (suggested, excluding references) with single space and can be written out using bullets if you prefer, ensuring that the flow is logical.

 **Format**:
-  - About 20 min of presentation (2a), followed by 5 minutes of questions
+  - About 20 min of presentation (2a), followed by 5 minutes of questions. the presentation may be shorter in duration, depending on class size.
   - About 2 pages (suggested, can be longer, excluding references) with single space and can be written out using bullets if you prefer, ensuring that the flow is logical (3b).
-Note that the presentation may be shorter in duration, depending on class size.

 The presentation and written report should comprise the following elements:

 1. Objectives: are the (if any) objectives clearly stated?
 Are they supported by the introduction and commensurate with the study design that follows?
 Justify your response.
-If the objective is not in PICO format, please rewrite it accordingly.
+If the objective is not in PICO (PECO) format, please rewrite it accordingly.

 3. Population: Describe the target and study populations.